HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 Can you identify some research methods you have learned about in the experiment conducted in the grocery store? (add responses to your data collections organizer at the bottom)

-Oct 8 Day 13
+Oct 8 - Day 13

-2. Research Design - define key terms
+1. Research Design - final review of key terms

-1. Review research plan assignment
+2. Review research plan assignment

-1. Start research plan (this is your unit 1 culminating) [see slideshow overview here)
+3. Start research plan (this is your unit 1 culminating) [see slideshow overview here)

 -